urkeshc/OnePiece_Game/README.md

 ---

-## **Credits**
-Development:
-Inspired by the world of One Piece, this game combines classic arcade mechanics with the spirit of adventure.
-Join the Straw Hat Pirates and experience the thrill of battle in **One Piece: Thousand Sunny!** 🌊🏴‍☠️

----

 ## **Running the Game**
 1. Install the JDK and ensure `lombok.jar` is accessible.
 2. Ensure you have the project structure, including the `sources.txt` file and the `lombok.jar`.
 Make sure you are in the root directory of the project (`OnePiece_Game`).